Work Package 5 - 3D Data Reconstruction, Analysis and Visualisation -

 3D’omics data are ready".

-The outcome of this Work Package will be 2 bioinformatic processing pipelines (which were already shared confidentially within the consortium and with the EC), 1 public 3D'omics visualisation platform (currently under construction), and 1 public report of 3D'omics data and
+The outcome of this Work Package were 2 bioinformatic processing pipelines (which were shared confidentially within the consortium and with the EC), 1 public 3D'omics visualisation platform, and 1 public report of 3D'omics data and